kensiprell/ktorio.github.io/clients/http-client/calls/requests.md

 }
 ```

-The `HttpClient` class only offers some basic functionality, and all the methods for building requests are exposed as extensions.\\
-You can check the standard available [HttpClient build extension methods](https://github.com/ktorio/ktor/blob/master/ktor-client/ktor-client-core/src/io/ktor/client/request/builders.kt).
+The `HttpClient` class only offers some basic functionality, and all the methods for building requests are exposed as extensions.
+You can check out the standard available [HttpClient build extension methods](https://github.com/ktorio/ktor/blob/master/ktor-client/ktor-client-core/src/io/ktor/client/request/builders.kt).
 {: .note.api}

-### The `submitForm` and `submitFormWithBinaryData` methods
+### The `submitForm` and `submitFormWithBinaryData` Methods
 {: #submit-form }

 There are a couple of convenience extension methods for submitting form information.